johnwmillr/LyricsGenius/README.md

 auth = lg.OAuth2.client_only_app(client_id=client_id, redirect_uri=redirect_uri)
 auth.prompt_user()
 ```
-This will open up your browser and you'll be asked to allow access to your client and then you'll redirected to your redirect URI.
-After enterint it in the console, the package will print your user token.
+This will open up your browser and you'll be asked to allow access to your client and then you'll be redirected to your redirect URI.
+After entering it into the console, the package will print your user token.
 Save that token in the env variable `GENIUS_ACCESS_TOKEN`.
 Now, you're ready to run the unit tests.
 ```bash
 tox -e tests
 ```